Seahawks CB DeShawn Shead taking visit to Buffalo

 Shead has been with the Seahawks since 2012 and has started 22 games over the past three seasons.

-The Seahawks could also look to a draft viewed as especially strong in cornerbacks to add depth and competition there.
+The Seahawks also signed veteran free agent Perrish Cox, who could be used at inside or outside corner and maybe safety, and could also look to a draft viewed as especially strong in cornerbacks to add depth and competition there.

 The Sacramento Bee also reported on Wednesday that the Seahawks could be interested in free agent cornerback Marcus Cromartie, a fourth-year vet who has played both cornerback and safety for the 49ers and also was a regular on many special teams in 2016.